-The Board has delegated greater oversight responsibilities to appropriate Board committees, as reflected in updated Board and committee mandates.
-Each committee oversees material risks within its functional area and will report to the Board on these matters and associated mitigation strategies on a periodic, and at least annual, basis.
+The Board has delegated greater oversight responsibilities to appropriate Board committees, as reflected in the Board and committee mandates.
+Each committee of the Board oversees material risks within its functional area (such as sustainability and climate- related risks overseen by the EHSS Committee) and reports to the Board on these matters on a periodic, and at least annual, basis.